postsharp/Metalama.Documentation/content/conceptual/aspects/ide/live-template.md

 > [!NOTE]
 > A fundamental characteristic of an aspect is that it is applied at compile time and does not affect the source code.
-Therefore, a live template cannot be named an aspect, even if it is built with the aspect framework.
-To avoid confusion, we suggest not to refer to live templates as aspects in your communication.
+Therefore, a live template cannot be called an aspect, even if it is built with the aspect framework.
+To avoid confusion, we suggest not referring to live templates as aspects in your communication.

 ## To write a live template